Monday, 31 August 2015

 MATCHA TEA CUP CAKE

-As my wiki knowledge goes, Matcha is finely ground powder of specially grown and processed green tea.
-The green tea plants for matcha are shade-grown for about 3 weeks before harvest, and the stems and veins are removed in while being processed.
+Matcha is finely ground powder of a specially grown and processed green tea.
+The green tea plants for matcha are grown in shade for about three weeks before harvesting, the stems and veins are removed while being processed.
 These days, besides being drinking as a tea, matcha is also used to flavour and dye foods like noodles, ice-creams, cakes, smoothies.
+It is favourite among the native islanders.
+[Wiki]

-Matcha is that form of whole green tea leaves which has extra theanine and chlorophyll as shaded growth produces more theanine and chlorophyll.
-They say it is an energy booster.
-Many a health conscious people consume green tea leaves or matcha for its antioxidant catechins.
-Now how much of that antioxidants are present in the tea cakes made with it, I have no idea.
-I prepared them as I liked the colour and the aroma of matcha cakes when I first saw them in a cake shop.
+Matcha is that form of whole green tea leaves that has extra theanine and chlorophyll because the shaded growth produces more of theanine and chlorophyll.
+It boosts energy.
+Many health conscious people consume green tea leaves or matcha for it's antioxidant catechins.
+[Wiki] How much of antioxidants are present in the tea cakes made with it, I have no idea.
+I baked them as I liked the colour and the aroma of the matcha cakes I saw in a bakery the other day.

-I became a connoisseur of tea after I landed in this island, specially of green tea.
-God, so many variety of tea, I am yet to taste them all.
-My first attempt to prepare a matcha cake went haywire, it came out so hard.
-My second attempt was this and I am proud to say they came out well, soft.
-Since I am not a professional baker I am less innovative about baking, hence I followed one of Teaglad's recipe for these all green, soft MATCHA TEA CAKES.
-This is how I did them.
+I became a tea lover after landing in this island, specially fond of the green tea.
+Many a variety of tea and tea infusions are available here.
+My first attempt to prepare a matcha cake went haywire.
+My second attempt was this and I am proud to say they were done well.
+I am not a professional baker and less innovative, I followed one of Teaglad's recipes to get these soft MATCHA TEA CAKES.
+Below is how I did them.

 Matcha Green tea : 1tbsp